 The TCL 55S425 is a TV built with affordability in mind without making a ton of compromises in terms of picture quality or overall performance.
 The built-in Roku TV platform is robust and easy to use, without any of the pesky advertising that you get with other TVs on our list (particularly the Fire TVs).
 While the LED panel itself isn’t as bright as others on our list, it still offers really great color accuracy with vivid colors and deep darks for any kind of viewing or gaming experience.

 Speaking of gaming, the TCL Roku TV is the best option on our list for gamers wanting to experience 4K gaming.
 It offers the lowest input lag of all our top picks, meaning you won’t experience any skipping or hesitating during your intense game sessions.
 The TV also features a native 120 Hz refresh rate, so fast-moving action games won’t be too blurry.
 You’ll also get HDR10 support instead of Dolby Vision HDR, which is disappointing.
 However, HDR10 support is much better than no HDR at are, so we aren’t complaining too much.
+Still on the fence about 4K?
+If you enjoy watching TV outdoors, look for the best outdoor TV.

 #3 Insignia NS-55DF710NA19 – Best ValueWHY WE LIKE IT: The Insignia Fire TV is an affordable 55 inch 4K TV with decent viewing performance and an excellent feature set.
 Since the TV has a built-in Alexa voice assistant, you can control the TV and your smart home devices with your voice, making this product the best Amazon Fire TV on our list.

 The Insignia Insignia NS-55DF710NA19 is another Amazon Fire TV, much like the Toshiba (our top pick).
 It features the same smart home functionality as any other Fire TV and it performs them just as well, making this an excellent choice for anyone who loves using voice assistants like Alexa.
 Unfortunately, the Insignia suffers from the same aggressive advertising problems as other Fire TVs, but after some regular use, it gets easier to ignore the ads.
+For something a bit bigger, the best 65 inch 4K TV is a good choice.

 As far as performance goes, the Insignia does well enough for its price.
 It offers good color accuracy, which is essential for 4K TVs and an impressive native contrast ratio for deeper darks.
 The TV struggles with color uniformity – especially in dark scenes – due to its lack of local dimming, but for most applications, you won’t notice.
+It has Alexa on board as mentioned, but there are not a lot of extraneous gadgets or extra bells and whistles built into this set.

 #4 Samsung UN55RU7100FXZA – Best for GamingWHY WE LIKE IT: Samsung is typically a reliable brand when it comes to TVs, especially when it comes to new technology like 4K, and the UN55RU7100FXZA lives up to that name.
 With deep blacks, low input lag and great color accuracy, you may be surprised that you’re spending less than $1,000 to get this TV into your living room.